Internal Medicine Billing Services in Ohio

 Frequently Asked Questions

-All major OH payers: Medical Mutual of Ohio / Anthem, UHC, Aetna, Cigna, Humana, Ohio Medicaid (including CareSource, Buckeye Health Plan, Molina), and Medicare through CGS Administrators.
+All major OH payers: Medical Mutual of Ohio (statewide) and Anthem BCBS, UHC, Aetna, Cigna, Humana, SummaCare, Paramount Health Care, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) (including CareSource, Buckeye Health Plan, Molina Healthcare of Ohio), and Medicare through CGS Administrators (Jurisdiction 15).
 If a payer accepts internal medicine patients in Ohio, we submit and follow-up on claims with them.

 The most frequent internal medicine denials we see from OH payers include e/m level downcode on complex visits, ccm time documentation insufficient, awv billed as routine physical (wrong code).
 Our team catches these before submission by applying both internal medicine coding expertise and OH payer-specific rules to every claim.

-Ohio Medicaid routes internal medicine patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, AmeriHealth Caritas, Anthem, UHC.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes internal medicine patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, AmeriHealth Caritas Ohio, Anthem Blue Cross Blue Shield, UnitedHealthcare Community Plan, Humana Healthy Horizons in Ohio.
 Each MCO has its own internal medicine authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your internal medicine practice gets paid correctly.

 Most OH internal medicine practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your internal medicine workflows, and start submitting claims to Medical Mutual of Ohio / Anthem, Ohio Medicaid, Medicare, and all your OH payers with no downtime.
+We connect to your EHR, learn your internal medicine workflows, and start submitting claims to Medical Mutual of Ohio (statewide) and Anthem BCBS, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles), Medicare, and all your OH payers with no downtime.

 Fix Your Ohio Internal Medicine Billing